tornikeo/LeapMotionOCR/README.md

 This repository contains files for 2023 PRML final project.

+## Description

+Matlab uses a `digit_classify.m` file to invoke the file called `main.py`.
+We also built a `Runner.m` to test that `digit_classify.m` indeed works well.

+We also have `train.py` and `test.py` these files are used for creating the pickled models that are used by `main.py`

+`utils.py` contains most of the hand-made ML and support code that we use to replace Scikit's functions.

 ## Grading criteria

 | Grading Criteria            | Unacceptable   | Below Average  | Average  | Above Average | Excellent  |